emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 }
 ```

-The response contains the Boolean query in OpenSearch DSL that corresponds to the SQL query above:
+The response contains the Boolean query in Enegry Logserver DSL that corresponds to the SQL query above:

 ```json
 {